 The Best Retirement Savings Options for Physicians in the San Diego Area

 Retirement planning is an important step in your financial journey.
-A physician with family responsibilities may have many retirement savings options, and finding what best suits your unique goals may seem daunting.
-The key is to save aggressively, and to diversify your retirement income sources.
+As a physician with family responsibilities, you may have many retirement savings options, and finding the one that best suits your unique goals may seem daunting.
+The key is to save aggressively and diversify your retirement income sources.

-Imagine your financial stability as a sturdy stool.
-Each leg represents a particular source of income.
-Diversifying income sources is akin to adding more legs to the stool, which makes it more stable.
-Similarly, your financial situation will be more secure with many streams of income in retirement.
+Imagine your financial stability as a sturdy stool, with each leg representing a particular source of income.
+Diversifying income sources is like adding more legs to the stool, making it more stable.
+Similarly, your financial situation will be more secure with multiple streams of income in retirement.

 Physicians often start retirement planning later in their careers.
-During medical school and fellowships, they have limited opportunities for retirement savings.
+During medical school and fellowships, they have limited opportunities to save for retirement.
 Given this delay, it’s often advisable for physicians to save 25–35% of their income toward retirement.

 So, what are the best retirement savings options for physicians?
 Let’s explore.